ParvusOlliKousa/limit-login-attempts-reloaded-modified/readme.txt

 By default, WordPress permits an unlimited number of login attempts, posing a vulnerability where passwords can be easily deciphered through brute force methods.

-**Limit Login Attempts Reloaded Premium (Try For 7 Days)** Upgrade to our premium version to extend cloud-based protection to the Limit Login Attempts Reloaded plugin, thereby enhancing your login security.
-The premium version includes a range of highly beneficial features, including IP intelligence to detect, counter and deny malicious login attempts.
-Your failed login attempts will be safely neutralized in the cloud so your website can function at its optimal performance during an attack.  <a href="https://www.limitloginattempts.com/features/?from=wp-details-cta">Activate the premium version now</a> to fortify your login security using the most trusted login security plugin available!

 https://www.youtube.com/watch?v=JfkvIiQft14